souvikita/RH15D_WSSP/README.md

 The following steps have been tested for macOS Intel and Apple Silicon M1 processors and Linux (Ubuntu) distribution. _These may not work on **Windows**_.
 If you are using Windows (why?), you can try to install Linux on your machine by using the steps outlined in [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and then try to follow the Linux steps.
 ### For Mac users

 RH needs C and Fortran compilers with the OpenMPI and HDF5 (parallel build) libraries.
 If you are using a Mac and have Homebrew installed (recommended) you can simply install these compilers using `brew install ----`.
 The first step is to make sure you have C and Fortran compilers installed.
 Most UNIX machines have this installed (`gcc` and `gfortran`).
 Simply check if so by typing `which gcc` and `which gfortran`.
-If not you can simply do `sudo brew install gcc` to install both.
+If not, you can simply do `sudo brew install gcc` to install both.
 HDF5-mpi (HDF5 parallel build) and OpenMPI can be installed together with `sudo brew install hdf5-mpi`.
 Once you have everything set above, you need to

 1. Clone the RH repository.
 2. Edit the `Makefile.config`, change `CC` to `/usr/local/opt/openmpi/bin/mpicc`, `LD` to `/usr/local/opt/openmpi/bin/mpicc` and `HDF5_DIR` to `/usr/local/opt/hdf5-mpi`.
-Note that installing compilers (or any software for that matter) through `brew` installs them in the path `/usr/local/opt/` in your Mac.
+Note that installing compilers (or any software for that matter) through `brew` installs them in the path `/usr/local/opt/` in your Intel Mac or `/opt/homebrew/opt/` in arm64 Macs.
 3. Compile!

 ```